 The problems that have been encountered by the authorities regarding seizure and forfeiture have come when any suspected proceeds of crime have been turned into assets other than cash.
-Existing law gave the authorities few options other than to go after the money.
+The law used to give the authorities few options other than to go after the money.

-This problem faced by the authorities, however, now looks set to disappear.
-The Criminal Finances Bill 2017 gives the authorities the ability to locate, seize and forfeit valuable items other than cash.
-A whole new range of assets could be the subject of seizure or forfeiture if the Bill, as expected, becomes law.
+This problem faced by the authorities, however, now looks to have disappeared.
+The Criminal Finances Act, which came into effect on September 2017, gives the authorities the ability to locate, seize and forfeit valuable items other than cash.
+A whole new range of assets can now be the subject of seizure or forfeiture.

-Gems and precious metals, items of jewellery and watches, works of art and items that represent monetary value, such as gift vouchers and even gambling chips, could all be seized or forfeited if the Bill passes through Parliament.
-The authorities have convinced the law makers that such items should all be considered moveable assets: objects that someone buys with the cash proceeds of crime in order to disguise and relocate their criminal income.
+Gems and precious metals, items of jewellery and watches, works of art and items that represent monetary value, such as gift vouchers and even gambling chips, can now be seized or forfeited.
+The authorities convinced the law makers that such items should all be considered moveable assets: objects that someone buys with the cash proceeds of crime in order to disguise and relocate their criminal income.

 One major issue that the authorities may have to overcome when looking to seize such items is the question of ownership.
 With cash seizures, the process of linking the money to the person can be relatively straightforward.